CatalinIuga/Xpand/README.md

 ## Implementation

 For the backend I chose to use .Net 7, SQL Server and Entity Framework Core.
 For the frontend I chose to use Vue3 and Typescript.
 The authentication is done using JWT tokens.
 I didnt implement all the controllers, as I considered them to be quite simple and repetitive.
+Not the prettiest code or interface, but it's a valliant effort.

 For creating the project I used the Vite to create a new Vue3 project, to which I added Tailwind CSS and Pina for state management.

+For authentication, I choose to use a simple JWT strategy, no refresh tokens or blacklist, just a JWT that gets sent from the backend to the frontend where it gets saved in local storage.
+The JWT contains the captain's ID for validation, and if needed we could use this inside controllers for authorization.
+The JWT is sent in the Authorization header, as a Bearer token.
+NOTE: Swagger apparently supports JWT authentication, but it dosent add the Bearer prefix, so you need to add it manually.

 ## Running the project